desm/g-application-jd/README.md

 - Git
 - Docker
 - Docker Compose
+- OpenAI API Key

 Ruby, Rails, Node.js, and Yarn do not need to be installed locally, as they will be part of the Docker environment.

 ## Getting Started

 - Check out repository
+- turn `.env-openai-tmpl` into `.env-openai` and add your OpenAI key
 - run `up-sleep` - this builds and pulls all Docker images
 - run `connect` - this opens a shell in the "appserver" container
 - in appserver container, run `yarn install` - this installs node modules